ircjwin/Delegate/README.md

 ![Static Badge](https://img.shields.io/badge/powershell-7.4.5-steelblue?style=plastic&color=mediumorchid)

 ## Description
-This application allows a user to write, update, save, and delete categorized task lists.
+**NOTE:** This application is deprecated.
+I will likely rebuild using C# and WPF as a fresh project This application allows a user to write, update, save, and delete categorized task lists.

 Key features include: